How to Use a Hotshoe Flash

 Distance (d) = GN/ Lens Aperture (f)

-Since the EF-X8 that I mentioned before has a GN of 8 meters (26 ft), and I plan to shoot a few images using a lens set at f/1.4, the actual coverage distance will be 8m/1.4 = 5.7m (18 ft).
+The EF-X8 has a GN of 8 meters (26 ft).
+I plan to shoot at f/1.4.
+So, the actual coverage distance will be:

 Lens Aperture (f) = GN/Distance (d)